One of the most criticized decisions any Superintendent can make is declaring a snow day or a school-day delay due to inclement weather.

 Here are two more factors that are so often forgotten:

 - Teachers should never complain about their drive to school during inclement weather.
-Snow days and delays are not meant for the safety of adults.
-My friends who work as lawyers, custodians, IT professionals. doctors, cashiers, and cooks do not get snow days.
+Snow days and delays are not meant to protect adults.
+My friends who work as lawyers, custodians, and IT professionals. doctors, cashiers, and cooks do not get snow days.
 My buddy who works at ESPN goes to work regardless of the weather.
 My friend who works as an attorney in Hartford doesn’t get the morning off if the roads are slippery.
 When I worked in banking and in restaurants, I went to work regardless of road conditions.
-Teachers are professionals and have no business complaining about their drive to work.
+Teachers are professionals, and they have no business complaining about their commute to work.
 Snow days are not meant for them.

 I recently wrote a piece about the snow days of my youth in my humor column in Seasons magazine.
 You can check it out here on page 49.